dskram85/d7vk/README.md

 Please refer to the upstream DXVK wiki and documentation, available [here](https://github.com/doitsujin/dxvk).

-Feel free to report any issues you encounter, but things are really at a stage where reports of working games are more welcome.
+Feel free to report any issues you encounter, however things are still at a stage where reports of working games are more welcome.